-This switch turns the cleaning system off.

-3. DP Hi

-This toggle switch turns the cleaning system to automatic mode.
-In this mode, the cleaning sequence is activated any time the differential pressures reaches the Auto Clean Start setpoint and stops when it reaches the Auto Clean Stop setpoint.
+- Off This switch turns the cleaning system off. - DP Hi This toggle switch turns the cleaning system to automatic mode.
+In this mode, the cleaning sequence is activated any time the differential pressures reaches the Auto Clean Start setpoint and stops when it reaches the Auto Clean Stop setpoint. - Always This toggle turns the cleaning system on to clean constantly while the blower is running.